-I still consider Madame Tussauds wax museum in the kitsch category, even though I'd rank it as more of a must-see attraction than any of the three above.
+Madame Tussauds wax museum in the kitsch category, even though it is more popular than some of the other attractions in this list.
 Taking pictures with all the famous character figures is sort of the point of it all, so it's more fun to go with someone than on your own.
 If you're not particularly star-struck, you can definitely find more intellectual things to do in LA.

-I don't consider Muzeo in Anaheim to be a kitsch museum per se, but they host traveling exhibits of pop culture, from steampunk to spy craft to trash art.
+Muzeo in Anaheim is not a kitsch museum per se, but they host traveling exhibits of pop culture, from steampunk to spy craft to trash art.